Native American Education Program

 - U.S. Department of Education - Impact Aid

 - Bureau of Indian Education Program - Johnson O'Malley funds (JOM)

 Second Semester School Resource Bag

 Students with no prior enrollment with MPS

 Sign Up Starting June 25, 2022

 Monday - Friday

 - Must be a student enrolled in Mesa Public Schools.

-- Must file a Title VI Eligibility 506 Form with MPS NAEP office.
+- Have file a Title VI Eligibility/506 Form on file with MPS NAEP office.